TestStack/uia-custom-pattern-managed/README.md

 For simplicity we will define custom pattern in the same assembly where custom control placed and assume that automation code has access to it.
 It is not necessary in general, but convenient.

 First, we need to define **server-side provider interface**.
-We'll expose current caret position and length of selection as properties and a method to set these if need be (`WpfAppWithAdvTextControl\ICaretPositionProvider.cs`):
+We'll expose current caret position and length of selection as properties and a method to set these if need be ([here](https://github.com/ivan-danilov/uia-custom-pattern-managed/blob/master/WpfAppWithAdvTextControl/ICaretPositionProvider.cs)):
 ```csharp
 [InterfaceType(ComInterfaceType.InterfaceIsIUnknown)]
 [ComImport]